jon-grangien/CoffeeConundrum/README.md

 `npm run assets:dev`

-src/assets.ts will be generated which contains sections for all asset types (the generator is smart enough to distinguish what assets are what !) and classes for every asset, it will also generate an enum containing every frame and sprite in Atlases and AudioSprites respectively!
+src/assets.ts will be generated which contains sections for all asset types and classes for every asset, it will also generate an enum containing every frame and sprite in Atlases and AudioSprites respectively

 ## Change the game size and generate a template background: